harcol94/budget-engine/README.md

 - Credit Card
 - Car Payment

-**Lifestyle & Household**
+### Lifestyle & Living
 - Groceries
 - Gas / Fuel
-- Auto Insurance
+- Insurance (Auto)
 - Health Insurance
 - Child Expenses
 - Streaming Services
-- Emergency Fund
 - Miscellaneous

+### Financial Goals
+- Emergency Fund (treated like a bill target)

 ---

-## 🧠 How It Works
+## ⚙️ How It Works

+1. Enter paycheck amount
+2. Set savings percentage (pay yourself first)
-1. Enter your bill amounts
+3. Enter monthly bill amounts
-2. Enter your paycheck
-3. Click **Distribute Paycheck**
-4. The app:
-   - Uses 80% of paycheck
-   - Splits it proportionally based on unpaid balances
-   - Updates progress bars
-   - Logs the transaction in history
+4. Click **Split That Paycheck!**
+5. Watch your money get distributed instantly

 ---

-## 📱 Install as an App

-You can install this directly on your phone:

-1. Open the site in Chrome or Edge
-2. Tap the menu (⋮)
-3. Select **Add to Home Screen**

-Now it runs like a native app.
+## 💡 Key Idea

+Instead of guessing where your money goes, this tool shows:

+> “This is exactly how your paycheck is being used.”

 ---

-## 💾 Data Storage

-- All data is stored locally in your browser (localStorage)
-- No accounts required
-- No cloud tracking
-- Data persists between sessions
+## 📱 Mobile Friendly / Installable

+You can install it like an app:
+- Open in Chrome
+- Tap “Add to Home Screen”

 ---

-## 🛠️ Tech Stack

-- HTML
-- CSS
-- JavaScript
-- GitHub Pages hosting
+## 🔮 Future Ideas

+- Due date priority system
+- “Safe to spend” calculator
+- Income variability simulator (overtime / low weeks)
+- Export/share visual breakdown cards

 ---

-## 🔮 Planned Features

-- Due date prioritization system
-- Savings goals module
-- “Safe to spend” daily indicator
-- Charts and financial forecasting
-- Export/backup system
-- Overtime income simulator
+## ⚠️ Notes

+- Refreshing clears history (current version uses in-memory storage)
+- Designed for fast, lightweight use NOT full accounting software

 ---

-## 📌 Purpose
+## 🎯 Purpose

-This project was built to replace spreadsheets with a simple, visual, paycheck-driven budgeting system that makes it easy to understand where every dollar goes.

----

-## ⚠️ Notes

-- Clearing browser data will reset stored progress
-- Designed for mobile-first use
+To give users a **clear, visual understanding of where their paycheck actually goes**, while enforcing savings discipline automatically.